jfelsinger/Contract/Contract.md

   development work, a conference talk.
 * **‘You’** refers to the client or company on behalf of whom The Work is commissioned.
-* **‘I’** refers to me, Joel Felsinger, working for You on behalf of CSS Wizardry Ltd.
+* **‘I’** refers to me, Joel Felsinger, working for You on behalf of Joel Fredrick LLC

 ## About this document